When Sets Can and Cannot Have MSTD Subsets: Introduction

 \section{Introduction}

-For any finite set of natural numbers $A \subset \N$, we define the sumset \be A+A \ := \ \{a + a' : a, a' \in A\}\ee and the difference set \be A-A \ := \ \{a - a' : a, a' \in A\};\ee $A$ is called an More Sums Than Differences (MSTD) set if $|A+A| > |A-A|$ (if the two cardinalities are equal it is called balanced, and otherwise difference dominated).
-As addition is commutative and subtraction is not, it was natural to conjecture that MSTD sets are rare.
+For any finite set of natural numbers $A \subset \N$, we define the sumset \be A+A \ \coloneqq \ \{a + a' : a, a' \in A\}\ee and the difference set \be A-A \ \coloneqq \ \{a - a' : a, a' \in A\};\ee $A$ is sum-dominant (also called a More Sums Than Differences or MSTD set) if $|A+A| > |A-A|$ (if the two cardinalities are equal it is called balanced, and otherwise difference-dominant).
+As addition is commutative and subtraction is not, it was natural to conjecture that sum-dominant sets are rare.
 Conway gave the first example of such a set, $\{0, 2, 3, 4, 7, 11, 12, 14\}$, and this is the smallest such set.
-Later authors constructed infinite families, culminating in the work of Martin and O'Bryant, which proved a small positive percentage of subsets of $\{0, \dots, n\}$ are MSTD as $n\to\infty$, and Zhao, who estimated this percentage at around $4.5 \cdot 10^{-4}$.
-See \cite{FP, He, HM, Ma, MO, Na1, Na2, Na3, Ru1, Ru2, Zh3} for general overviews, examples, constructions, bounds on percentages and some generalizations, \cite{MOS, MPR, MS, Zh1} for some explicit constructions of infinite families of MSTD sets, and \cite{DKMMW, DKMMWW, MV, Zh2} for some extensions to other settings.
+Later authors constructed infinite families, culminating in the work of Martin and O'Bryant, which proved a small positive percentage of subsets of $\{0, \dots, n\}$ are sum-dominant as $n\to\infty$, and Zhao, who estimated this percentage at around $4.5 \cdot 10^{-4}$.
+See \cite{FP, He, HM, Ma, MO, Na1, Na2, Na3, Ru1, Ru2, Zh3} for general overviews, examples, constructions, bounds on percentages and some generalizations, \cite{MOS, MPR, MS, Zh1} for some explicit constructions of infinite families of sum-dominant sets, and \cite{DKMMW, DKMMWW, MV, Zh2} for some extensions to other settings.

 Much of the above work looks at finite subsets of the natural numbers, or equivalently subsets of $\{0, 1, \dots, n\}$ as $n\to\infty$.
-We investigate the effect of restricting the initial set on the existence of MSTD subsets.
-In particular, given an infinite set $A = \{a_k\}_{=1}^\infty$, when does $A$ have no MSTD subsets, only finitely many MSTD subsets, or infinitely many MSTD subsets?
+We investigate the effect of restricting the initial set on the existence of sum-dominant subsets.
+In particular, given an infinite set $A = \{a_k\}_{=1}^\infty$, when does $A$ have no sum-dominant subsets, only finitely many sum-dominant subsets, or infinitely many sum-dominant subsets? \emph{We assume throughout the rest of the paper that every such sequence $A$ is strictly increasing and non-negative.}

-Our first result shows that if the sequence grows sufficiently rapidly and there are no `small' subsets which are MSTD, then there are no MSTD subsets.
+Our first result shows that if the sequence grows sufficiently rapidly and there are no `small' subsets which are sum-dominant, then there are no sum-dominant subsets.